api-platform/docs/core/graphql.md

 ## Events

 No events are sent by the resolvers in API Platform.
-If you want to add your custom logic, [decorating the stages](#workflow-of-the-resolvers) is the recommended way to do it.
+If you want to add your custom logic, [extending API Platform](extending.md) is the recommended way to do it.

-However, if you really want to use events, you can by installing a [bundle dispatching events before and after the stages](https://github.com/alanpoulain/ApiPlatformEventsBundle).

 ## Filters

 Filters are supported out-of-the-box.
 Follow the [filters](filters.md) documentation and your filters will be available as arguments of queries.

-However you don't necessarily have the same needs for your GraphQL endpoint as for your REST one.
+However, you don't necessarily have the same needs for your GraphQL endpoint as for your REST one.

 In the `QueryCollection` attribute, you can choose to decorrelate the GraphQL filters.
 In order to keep the default behavior (possibility to fetch, delete, update or create), define all the auto-generated operations (`Query` ,`QueryCollection`, `DeleteMutation`, and the `update` and `create` `Mutation`).